sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 1. Once the account is created, you will see the VSTS landing page, which will prompt you to create a new Team Project.
 Continue to the next task.

-<a name="Ex4Task2"></a>
+<a name="Ex3Task2"></a>
 #### Task 2 - Creating a New Team Project ####

 In this task, you will create a new Team Project.

 1. On the **New Team Project** page, enter the following information:

-    - A project name - the workshop will use _HealthClinic_, so it is recommended that you use this too
+    - In project name enter _HealthClinic_
     - Select the **Agile** process template
     - Select **Git** version control
     - Click **Create project** button

     > **Note**: VSTS might not prompt you to create a new Project but create one for you automatically.
-If so, you don't need ot create the new project.
+If so, click on **New** under _Recent projects & teams_ to create the new project.

     ![Creating a New Team Project](Images/vsts-new-team-project.png "Creating a New Team Project")

     _Creating a New Team Project_

     > **Note**: This workshop will use the Agile template, but could just as easily use the Scrum template.
 Similarly, you could use Team Foundation Version Control as well, but this workshop will use Git.
-In other words, these choices do not affect the ability to do cross-platform mobile app development or DevOps.
+These choices do not affect the ability to do cross-platform mobile app development or DevOps.

 1. Once the Team Project is created, you will be redirected to the Team Project dashboard.
 You can close the Congratulations dialog once you have read it.